 As of financial year 2010, there is no Danish WHT on dividends on subsidiary shares or group company shares, that is, where the recipient holds at least 10 percent of the share capital and where the parent company is resident in the EU/EEA or a country that has a tax treaty with Denmark and is considered as the beneficial owner of the distributed dividends.
 (See recent developments section regarding use of intermediate conduit companies).

-A Danish WHT of 27 percent (subject to treaty protection) is levied on dividends on portfolio shares, that is, investments of less than 10 percent of the share capital in the Danish company (main rule).
+A Danish WHT of 27 percent (expected to be reduced to 22 percent) (subject to treaty protection) is levied on dividends on portfolio shares, that is, investments of less than 10 percent of the share capital in the Danish company (main rule).

 The use of equity may be more appropriate than debt in certain circumstances, for example: